 Stowe and Mount Mansfield

-The area around the ski resort of Stowe and Mount Mansfield, the highest peak of Vermont, is famous for its outstanding flora, and, especially, Alpine meadows plants.
+The area around the ski resort of Stowe and Mount Mansfield, the highest peak of Vermont, is famous for its outstanding flora, and, especially, Alpine meadow plants.
 Take a ride on the Stowe Mountain Resort gondola or hike to the scenic Mount Mansfield summit.
 On the top, enjoy panoramic views and spot rare flowers such as diapensia, leatherleaf, lowbush blueberry, mountain cranberry, and a tender pistil.
 The flowers are most abundant during late summer.

 The New England region is famous for its wild orchids, and luckily Vermont has plenty of bogs where you can find these rare beauties.
 The best time for an orchard-spotting hike is in mid-June.
 Pink lady-slippers are most common in Chickering Bog, East Montpelier, where you can take a hike through a boardwalk traversing the fen wetland.
 Another famous area is Eshqua Bog Natural Area near Woodstock.
 Get on the boardwalk through the bog to spot white bog orchids and beautiful lady-slippers.